 Tonight – March 26, 2018 – the bright waxing gibbous moon shines in front of Cancer the Crab, the faintest constellation of the zodiac.
 Although the moon pinpoints Cancer’s place in the sky on this night, the moonlit glare will make Cancer virtually impossible to see.

 However, you shouldn’t have much trouble spotting some bright stars of the zodiac.
 The Gemini stars, Castor and Pollux, lie to the west of tonight’s moon whereas the star Regulus, the brightest in the constellation Leo the Lion, shines to the east of tonight’s moon.

 As the Earth spins beneath the heavens throughout the night, going from west to east, the moon, Cancer, the Gemini stars and Regulus will appear to move westward across the sky.

-Once the moon leaves the evening sky in the second half of March, use the Gemini stars and Regulus to locate the constellation Cancer, as displayed on the sky chart below.
+Once the moon leaves the evening sky toward the end of the first week in April, use the Gemini stars and Regulus to locate the constellation Cancer, as displayed on the sky chart below.

 Bottom line: The bright waxing gibbous moon shines in front of Cancer the Crab, the faintest constellation of the zodiac, on March 26, 2018.